interuss/tsc/README.md

 ### IP Policy

-The [InterUSS IP Policy](https://github.com/interuss/tsc/blob/main/CHARTER.md#7-intellectual-property-policy) is defined in the [charter](CHARTER.md), and it applies unless an exception is explicitly approved by the TSC.
+The [InterUSS IP Policy](https://github.com/interuss/tsc/blob/main/CHARTER.md#7-intellectual-property-policy) is defined in the [charter](CHARTER.md), and it applies unless an exception is explicitly approved by the governing board.

 #### Copyright Notices